lfmcmillan/geneplot/README.md

 ### Genepop-format data

-The vignette 'importing-genepop-format' describes how to import data from a Genepop-format file into the form required by `geneplot`.
+The vignette ‘importing-genepop-format’ describes how to import data from a Genepop-format file into the form required by `geneplot`.

-Here is a quick example of code that would import a file in Genepop format, using 3 digits per allele and specifying the population names using the pop\_names input.
+Here is a quick example of code that would import a file in Genepop format, using 3 digits per allele and specifying the population names using the pop_names input.
 After importing the Genepop-format data, the data and the names of the loci must be passed separately into the `geneplot` function, and the user also has to specify which populations to use.

 ``` r
 genepopData <- read_genepop_format(file="C:/Users/me/Documents/myfile.gen", digits_per_allele=3, pop_names=c("PopA","PopB","PopC"))